Jewelry Shopping Tips – Getting Paid For Unworn Gold

 Taking to Craigslist or eBay can give a seller access to more than just the typical buyer.
 Jewelry collectors, restorers, and re-sellers monitor the online marketplaces frequently for gold being sold.
 As always, if the seller has to meet up with the potential buyer in person, it needs to be on public grounds preferably where security cameras are installed.
 Gold jewelry is expensive, and scam artists are always out to strike.

 Keep in mind; eBay buyers can see reviews on vendors.
 If the gold owner has few reviews or negative reviews, shoppers will likely look for another seller.

 2. Cash For Gold Companies May Not Is The Best Option

 Cash for gold companies makes the process of turning in old jewelry for money quick and easy.
 This can seem like a good idea from a convenience standpoint.
 As simple as the idea may be, it’s probably not the best value.

 Research shows that gold owners make more money on their gold jewelry by handing it into a jewelry store.
-Even pawn shops were shown to pay more for metal jewelry than an actual cash for gold store.
+Even pawn shops were shown to pay more for metal jewelry than actual cash for gold stores.
 That is one of the jewelry shopping tips that surprises most first-time sellers.